 - Herman Miller Aeron Chair: Well known for producing high-quality luxury chairs, the Aeron will serve you well for years to come.
 It has a solid frame with supportive mesh and is adjustable both in height and angle.

-- Steelcase Gesture Office Chair: For something a little bit sturdier, with fabric covered cushioning and a lot of color options.
+- Steelcase Gesture Chair: For something a little bit sturdier, with fabric covered cushioning and a lot of color options.
 It carries the same reputability but offers a design that appeals to a different set of people.

 - AmazonBasics High Backed Office Chair: If you need an office chair but aren’t prepared to invest in a high-end model, the AmazonBasics model will work just fine.
 It’s well cushioned, the height can be adjusted, and follows the design of many popular standard office chairs.

-Do You Need A Chair At All?
+Do You Need A Computer Chair At All?

-If you're a programmer or other computer technician and spend much of your day at a desk, then these recommendations are meant precisely for you.
+If you’re a programmer or computer technician and spend much of your day at an office desk, then these recommendations are meant precisely for you.
 The chairs here are investments that will help you ease in and out of work, feel comfortable all day, and never cause you trouble.
-If you're currently using a chair that's old, torn up, or broken, it's time to upgrade and get something that will help you work more efficiently.
+If you’re currently using a chair that’s old, torn up, or broken, it’s time to upgrade and get something that will help you work more efficiently.

 While we’re certainly focusing on programmers who spend the majority of their work time at a desk, you don’t have to work in tech to appreciate a great office chair (nor do you need one if you are used to working on a standing desk).
 No matter what kind of desk job you currently work in, these chairs are all great choices and will help you breeze through the day.

-The Best Chair for Programmers: What to Consider
+Best Programming Chair: What to Consider

 If at all possible, you should try sitting in a lot of chairs before you pick one.
 You can, of course, stop by your local office store, but they might not have some of the higher end chairs.
 In that case, you’ll need to look for specialty stores in your area.
 If you can’t try them out personally, at least consider what you think is the best choice compared to the fit of your existing chair — are they similar in style?
 Is that a good or bad thing?